Jump to the content of the page

 High accuracy

-• laserXtens possesses high precision in the micro and macro measurement ranges.
+• The laserXtens features high precision in the micro and macro measurement ranges.

-• ZwickRoell extensometers exceed the requirements of the standards and are calibrated over the entire measurement range to Accuracy Class 0.5, ISO 9513.
+• ZwickRoell extensometers exceed the requirements of the standards and are calibrated over the entire measurement range to ISO 9513, in accuracy class 0.5.

-• Calibration in Accuracy Class 0.5 to ISO 9513 with first calibration point from as early as 20 µm.
+• Calibration in accuracy class 0.5 according to ISO 9513 with the first calibration point as low as 20 μm.

 • Industrial-quality cameras and high-quality, low-distortion lenses.

-• In contrast to contact-type extensometers or pure video instruments, laserXtens can measure strain on short specimens (gauge lengths from 3 mm) with high accuracy.
+• In contrast to sensor arm extensometers or pure video solutions, laserXtens can also measure strain on short specimens (gauge lengths from 3mm) with high accuracy.

-• Housing provides protection against dirt and dust and inadvertent loss of adjustment of components.
+• Housing provides protection against dirt and dust and inadvertent misalignment of the components.

 • Exact synchronization of all measurement channels.

-• A tunnel minimizes environmental influences such as air currents.
+• A tunnel minimizes environmental influences, such as air turbulence

 Automatic centering

-• This results in increased system accuracy; the gauge marks shift less in the image and are captured in the (more accurate) center of the lens.
+• This results in increased system accuracy, as the gauge marks shift less in the image and are captured in the (more accurate) center of the lens.

 Software options